List of lingua francas: Italian

-The Mediterranean Lingua Franca was largely based on Italian and Provençal.
+The Mediterranean Lingua Franca was largely based on Italian, Catalan and Provençal.
 This language was spoken from the 11th to 19th centuries around the Mediterranean basin, particularly in the European commercial empires of Italian cities (Genoa, Venice, Florence, Milan, Pisa, Siena) and in trading ports located throughout the eastern Mediterranean rim.

 During the Renaissance, standard Italian was spoken as a language of culture in the main royal courts of Europe, and among intellectuals.
 This lasted from the 14th century to the end of the 16th, when French replaced Italian as the usual lingua franca in northern Europe.
 On the other hand, Italian musical terms, in particular dynamic and tempo notations, have continued in use to the present day, especially for classical music, in music revues and program notes as well as in printed scores.
 Italian is considered the language of Opera.

 In the Catholic ecclesiastic hierarchy, Italian is known by a large part of members and is used in substitution of Latin in most official documents as well.
 The presence of Italian as the official language in Vatican City indicates its use not only in the seat in Rome, but also anywhere in the world where an episcopal seat is present.

 Italian served as the official lingua franca in Italian North Africa (present-day Libya, consisting of the colonies of Cyrenaica, Tripolitania and Fazzan) and in Italian East Africa (consisting of the present-day countries of the Horn of Africa: Eritrea, Ethiopia and Somalia).